Sew Half-Square Triangles Easier (and More Accurately!)

 Give an Extra Press

-Before pressing your triangle-square open, set the seam with an iron.
+Before pressing your half-square triangle open, set the seam with an iron.
 To set the seam, press along the stitching line, which allows the thread to sink into the fabric for a clean diagonal seam.
-We press our triangle-squares from the right side (front) to eliminate any accidental tucks or folds in the seam.
+I press my half-square triangles from the right side (front) to eliminate any accidental tucks or folds in the seam.

 Oversize Your Triangle-Squares